blairw/redirect-system/README.md

 There is an implementation in PHP (if you are running a LAMP system), and also an implementation in JavaScript (if you are only able to host static content, e.g., on a Content Distribution Network).

 I, [Blair Wang](https://www.blair.wang/), release this work to the public domain.
+I consider this a very trivial code sample and do not seek to profit from it in any way.
+You may use this code sample for any purposes.

 ## PHP implementation